JoshOrndorff/recipes/src/traits/README.md

 Pallets may access their own associated types as well as the associated types of other pallets in the runtime.
 This is seen in most pallets when they access `frame_system`'s associated `AccountId` type.
 All pallets are tightly coupled to `frame_system` through this syntax, and thus have access to its types.
 You may optionally couple to additional pallets in this way.

-> Another option to loosely couple to other pallets is discussed further later.
+> Another option, loosely coupling to other pallets, is discussed further later.

 ```rust, ignore
 pub trait Trait: system::Trait {}